 - Aspiring and Professional Data Scientists and Machine Learning Engineers.

 - Students pursuing their PhD and looking for a refresher course.

 - 02:36The Survival Function and the Hazard Function

 - 03:09Kaplan-Meier Estimate and Nelson Aalen Fitter

 - 06:39Survival Regression - Cox Proportional Hazard Regression Model

-About Me: I am a Machine Learning Engineer, with over two years of experience in the field of Data Science and Machine Learning.
+I am a Machine Learning Engineer, with three years of experience in the field of Data Science and Machine Learning.
 I am a Former Teaching Assistant for the Deep Learning Master's Degree Course and the Natural Language Processing Course.
 I have worked on a wide range of projects including, but not limited to, Real-time Vehicle Detection and Tracking, Financial Time-Series Forecasting, and Anomaly Detection in Images.

 My goal with these courses is to help you stand out in the field of Data Science and Engineering.
 I follow the agile development methodologies to design, create, and publish my courses.
-I follow small manageable sprints to update my courses regularly by either adding new content to existing courses or creating an entirely new course.
+I follow incremental sprints to update my courses regularly by either adding new content to existing courses or creating an entirely new course.
 This allows me to not only respond to and structure my courses based on direct student feedback, but also, to add the latest skill in demand as quickly as possible.